Frquently Asked Questions

 ICT skills are becoming increasingly relevant and we encourage students to learn how to apply these skills, whilst ensuring they do not become over-dependent on technology.

-Where possible, all P.E. sessions are linked to each homeroom’s Unit of Inquiry.
-Students engage in a variety of sports and activities to develop and reinforce age appropriate technique, skills and sportsmanship.
+Students engage in P.E.
+3 times weekly through a variety of sports and activities.
+All engagements are aimed to develop and reinforce age appropriate technique, skills and sportsmanship.

 ISD issues invoices for payments which should be completed by electronic transfer.
 We do not accept credit card payments.